Mathematics and Science Curriculum

 - PHYS 242 Mechanics of Solids: An introduction to the concepts of stress and strain, material properties, deflections of bars under axial, torsional and bending loads, statically indeterminate problems, and stress transformations.
 3 lecture-recitation hours.
 Prerequisite: MATH 130 and PHYS 241 or permission of the instructor.

 - ENGR 330 Project Management and Engineering Economics: A detailed exploration of the issues associated with managing projects (introduced in ENGR 150), and the use of software to monitor and control project execution.
-The course will also explore of the costs, profits and risks associated with investments in projects and new product initiatives.
-Topics include make/buy decisions, supply chain economics, depreciation, discounted cash flow, cost estimating and capital budgeting and payback.
+The course will also explore the costs, profits and risks associated with investments in projects and new product initiatives.
+Topics include risk management, depreciation, discounted cash flow, cost estimating and capital budgeting and payback.
 Students can gain a deeper understanding the economic considerations when choosing between alternative projects, and how to manage engineering projects.
 Prerequisite: ENGR 150, MATH 129 or permission of instructor.
 3 Lecture Hours.

-- ENGR 360 Probability and Engineering Statistics: This course focuses on the application of inferential statistical models used in engineering component and system design.
-Topics include probability distributions, regression and curve fitting, estimation of central tendencies, dispersions, confidence intervals, sampling distribution, hypotheses testing and design of experiments.
-Consideration is given to how data is collected, what type of data is collected, how often it is collected and what can be inferred about engineering designs based upon statistical analysis of the data.
+- ENGR 360 Probability and Engineering Statistics: This course focuses on the fundamental concepts of probability and the application of inferential statistical models used in analysis of engineering data.
+Topics include sampling, descriptive statistics, probability distributions, confidence intervals, hypotheses testing, regression and curve fitting, design of experiments, and use of statistical software.
+Consideration is given to practical issues in data collection, presentation, and analysis, as well as drawing conclusions based on data.
 Prerequisite: MATH 231 or permission of instructor.
-3 Lecture Hours..
+3 Lecture Hours.